 Sure, the film is melodramatic, but Darabont’s direction and Tom Hank’s subdued turn as prison guard Paul Edgecomb makes the whole thing work surprisingly well.
 Darabont direction creates a celluloid storybook that’s magical and haunting.
 Honestly, thought the movie drags at times, it really doesn’t feel like it lasts three hours.

-#63 on The Most Rewatchable Moviessee more on The Green Mile
+#61 on The Best Fantasy Moviessee more on The Green Mile

 Frank Darabont (who also directed The Shawshank Redemption) does a solid job adapting The Mist, a story in which a bunch of people find themselves stuck in a small town grocery store after a strange mist rolls in.
 Anyone who tries to go outside is devoured by fearsome monsters.
 Inside, the people begin to split into factions and the whole plot breaks down into an allegory about the warring personalities at play in modern society.